- by Todd Benadum

 Learn More About Our Dry Type Transformers

-Round Coils
+Round Transformer Coils

 Manufacturers often choose a round transformer coil for mechanical strength.
 Round or cylindrical coils can withstand radial forces while maintaining their circular shape.
 They have tiny air gaps between the magnetic flux that carries steel and windings.
 Here are more features that set this coil shape apart from the alternatives.